 Estimating costs in a project – the takeoff

 Since you’re here, you likely already know what a takeoff is.
-It’s a term commonly used in project estimation, but for those who need a refresher, I’ll summarise exactly what they are and how you can simplify your takeoffs to get more done in less time.
+It’s a term commonly used in project estimation, but for those who need a refresher, We’ll summarise exactly what they are and how you can simplify your takeoffs to get more done in less time.

 So, what’s the takeoff?
 When you receive your plans or blueprints for a project, your first step in the estimating process is to count and measure all the materials you’ll need to complete the project.
 This is a very important phase – and what’s known as the takeoff.